ayivima/vectorkit/README.rst

 ``minmaxmean`` - Returns a variant of a vector which has been normalized using standard mean and min-max feature scaling

+``mse`` - Returns the mean square error of two vectors

 ``normalize`` - Returns a variant of a vector which has been normalized using the z-score or standard deviation

 ``pop`` - Removes a component at a specified location

+``relu`` - Passes a vector through a Rectified Linear Unit function and returns a new vector

 ``reverse`` - Reverses the direction of a vector in-place